Eight Great Forensic Nurse Specialties

 7. Nurse Coroners or Death Investigators

 Nurse coroners or death investigators apply their nursing skills to crime scene investigations.
 As the first forensic professional to arrive at the scene of a suspicious death, a nurse coroner or death investigator analyzes the scene and examines the body in order to approximate the time of death and find medical clues that might explain the cause.

 Sexual assault nurse examiners offer compassionate, prompt care to victims of sexual assault.
 Qualified through a specialized forensic nursing education, they assess and evaluate injuries that a victim has suffered; locate, collect and package forensic evidence relevant to the crime; and provide information or referrals regarding the victim’s continued care.
 In the court room, sexual assault nurse examiners represent the victim, serving as expert witnesses who offer testimony based on their documented evidence.

 Through their work and dedication, forensic nurses have a profound effect on the criminal justice system and the public at large.
 A forensic nursing degree can lead to a career that makes a difference to health of the patients, the victims whose voices they represent and the communities they improve as a result of their expertise and compassion.

-American Association of Legal Nurse Consultants; International Association of Forensic Nurses; Forensic Education; U.S. Department of Justice, Office for Victims of Crime Bulletin; Medi-Smart Nursing Education Resources.
+Sources: American Association of Legal Nurse Consultants; International Association of Forensic Nurses; Forensic Education; U.S. Department of Justice, Office for Victims of Crime Bulletin; Medi-Smart Nursing Education Resources.